 A Strange kind of Paradise by Sam Miller retraces the paths of earlier travelers to India.
 From the time of Megesthenes to the recent British travelers he traces their footsteps across India.
 He juxtaposes this with his own exploration of the country.

 Sanjeev Sanyal in his Land of the Seven Rivers explores the history of the Indian subcontinent at the intersection of geography.
-I enjoyed reading his unique way of looking at the history.
+I enjoyed reading his unique way of looking at history.
 Especially sharing those moments in history that shaped the future in an irreversible way.

 I am still looking for a good book on the travels by Huan Tsang and Ibn Batuta or any recent travelers who may have retraced their journeys.
 This is one kind of travel that I want to do some time in life – hoping for the opportunity to present itself.

-Top 5 Travel books on Re-Visiting History
+Top 5 Books on Re-Visiting History

-Travel Books Investigating or In search of Truth
+Travel Books Investigating or In Search of Truth

 Traveling to uncover the truth or to get acquainted with the truth first hand is an urge that you have when a subject fascinates you and what you know about it from second-hand sources does not satisfy you.
 These travels may be commissioned or self-initiated but they always happen in search of truth.